RoccoRaimo/steelbeam/README.md

 - **Transparent calculations**: Every formula is rendered in LaTeX — no black boxes
 - **Jupyter-native**: Designed for interactive exploration in notebooks
 - **Multi-definition of geometry**: Pre-defined databases or user definition (manual values or using sectionproperties library)
-- **Desktop app coming**: Soon you'll be able to run calculations from a standalone executable without writing code

 ## How it works